patrickschu/rhetoric/README.md

 `python arisbotle.py "folder_of_textfiles"`

 where the folder_of_textfiles is a directory that contains the text files you want to train the machine on.
+It's easiest if you keep in the same folder the script is in.
 Additional settings, to be added in this order after the folder_of_textfiles:

 `iter = 100, probability_cutoff = - 40 , threshold = 10, tweet=False`